Kent’s Plan Bee pollinator action plan

 • Highways verges that were already managed for conservation prior to KCC taking part in No Mow May.

-Read the report to find out more about how we took part in No Mow May and the positive impacts of these changes.
-We hope by analysing the results we can make 2024 an even better year for No Mow May.
+Read the No Mow May report (PDF, 1.2 MB) to find out more about how we took part in No Mow May, the results for 2024 and the positive impacts of these changes.

 Changing the way highway verges are maintained